 That was the story to this match, and again, BAH GAWD did Jack take a RIPTIDE kicking here!
 Ridgeway (as I’ve documented quite a few times) is hard as fcuk and took apart Jack piece by piece, body part by body part, with his vicious striking and technical wrestling skills.

 Sexsmith had flurries of offense but time and again he was shot down by Chris and his hard as fcuk ways.
 Then…..the unthinkable happened…..

 Jack combined a few sequences together and out of nowhere he picks up the BIG victory after hitting his Big Double Stompy Move and the Brighthelm Centre erupts!

 Winner – Jack Sexsmith

-And that’s the big finish of my first Powerslam.TV powered Riptide Wrestling reviews, I hope you’ve enjoyed reading as much as I enjoyed watching and writing about it.
+And that’s the big finish of my first Powerslam.TV powered RIPTIDE Wrestling reviews with The Storm.
+I hope you’ve enjoyed reading as much as I enjoyed watching and writing about it.